 4 podcasts on eternal life

-Throughout the year, the shrine chaplains try and answer questions on death and the afterlife, by diffusing free short and accessible audio podcasts to be found on playlist Youtube.
+Throughout the year, the shrine chaplains try and answer questions on death and the afterlife, by means of free short and accessible audio podcasts to be downloaded on playlist Youtube.

 Communicating with the dead?